Vyral/base-template/_posts/2021-01-29-what-are-1031-tax-deferred-exchanges.md

 ---
 layout: post
-title: What Are 1031 Tax-Deferred Exchange?
+title: What Are 1031 Tax-Deferred Exchanges?
 date: 2021-01-29 17:09:00
 tags:
 excerpt: Here are the basics about 1031 tax-deferred exchanges for investors.